-6. Make-up Assignments from Clark Instructors
+H. Make-up Assignments from Clark Instructors

 Full-time Clark instructors teach both high school and college courses.
 Most instructors will accommodate excused absences/tardiness, but there may be non-acceptance or penalties for late work from unexcused absences/tardiness.
 Students must follow Clark teachers' syllabi in arranging for classwork or test make-up upon their return to school.
-Students assigned to in-school suspension will be counted as being present and will be responsible to complete their scheduled class work.
+Students assigned to in-school suspension will be counted as being present and will be responsible for completing their scheduled class work.
 Students enrolled in IRSC college classes located at Clark, Chastain, and other campuses should refer to their instructors' syllabi for policies established by the college instructor.

-7. Driver's License Law
+I. Driver's License Law

 The Florida Legislature enacted requirements (Section 322.091, F.S.) that students who attain the age of 14 and accumulate 15 unexcused absences in a period of 90 calendar days be ineligible to receive or maintain driving privileges.
+The school is required to report such students to the State for report to the Department of Motor Vehicles.

-8. School-Sponsored Activities
+J. School-Sponsored Activities